 After segregation ended, West Las Vegas changed as many African-Americans left the community and did not continue to occupy the local black businesses of the neighborhood, along with local laws and ordinances making it harder to conduct business.

 By the 1970s, the West Side was completely different from the days of the 1940s and 1950s as an area that lacked community owned businesses, entertainment, and resources had no comparison to the community’s early days.

 With rising population of over 2.2 million people in Las Vegas’ Clark County, the Las Vegas black population accounts for almost 13% and has been constantly rising as Las Vegas is becoming a transplant city, meaning the community is filled with people who were born and raised in other cities.

 People from California and other cities have been populating the communities of Las Vegas, areas like North Las Vegas, the East Side or even Paradise as the cost of living in Las Vegas makes “Sin City” one of the most affordable places on the West Coast.

-The West Vegas community is still well intact, minus the demolishing a couple of old housing projects, even though many African-Americans in Las Vegas have outgrown the small neighborhood of West Las Vegas by establishing their home elsewhere.
+The West Vegas community is still well intact, minus the demolishing a couple of old housing projects, even though many African-Americans in Las Vegas have outgrown the small neighborhood of West Side by establishing their home elsewhere.

 While the neighborhood of the city’s West Side experienced slum clearance and urban renewal during the 1940s and 1950s, which demolished homes to make way for highway construction and housing projects, it is currently unknown if gentrification will impact Westside Las Vegas.

 From the days of thriving black businesses and entertainment to the days of gangs running the streets, today’s Westside Las Vegas is completely different from previous generations, but there still is remnants of the past two era’s.